antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

       correct_with_correspondence <- remaining_eu_data %>%
         select ( time, country_code, years, indicator, geo, values )

-      ## The data has time and space dimension, so corrections have to be
+      ## The data has time and space dimensions, so corrections must be
-      ## made for each year in the dataset, especially because usually
+      ## made for each year in the dataset, especially because
-      ## the labelling is not consistent through the years.
+      ## the labelling is not always consistent through the years.

       correspondence_by_year <- function (df, this_time ) {
         df <- df %>% filter ( time == this_time )